 The Brassie fly pattern for me is a favorite.
 I can tie them quickly, they help keep me disciplined with my thread wraps, and the color options are pretty much endless.
-Tie em green, gold, red, white, blue, copper, of course, and whatever color you feel mimics the water you fish the best.
-The Brassie is a fly that most likely is imitating different types of larva.
-For this reason I like to add a tungsten bead to help get them deep quick.
-I also tend to add the more modern peacock herl to this classic pattern for a leggy appeal vs the original shrink wrap tubing or garbage bag thorax.
+Tie ’em green, gold, red, white, blue, copper, of course, and whatever color you feel mimics the water you fish the best.
+The Brassie is a fly that most likely is imitating different types of larvae.
+For this reason, I like to add a tungsten bead to help get them deep quick.
+I also tend to add the more modern peacock herl to this classic pattern for a leggy appeal vs the original shrink-wrap tubing or garbage bag thorax.

 Step By Step Copper Bead head Brassie:

-Slide the bead on the hook and fix in tying vise.
+Slide the bead on the hook and fix it in the tying vise.
 Make just a few locking wraps to secure the tying thread to the hook behind the bead.

-With tight, touching wraps, bring the wire all the way up, right behind the bead and secure.
+With tight, touching wraps, bring the wire all the way up, right behind the bead, and secure it in place.
 Spin off the excess wire and cover the wire creating a thorax region behind the bead.

 Pull one strand of peacock herl from the pack and clip the first half inch off the tip.
-This makes your tie in point a little more durable.
-Tie in on one side of the hook ensuring the longer side of the peacock herl if facing down.
+This makes your tie-in point a little more durable.
+Tie in on one side of the hook ensuring the longer side of the peacock herl is facing down.
 (Image three above).
-Palmer forward a few times right up to the bead and secure with tying thread.
-Whip finish!
+Palmer forward a few times right up to the bead and secure it with tying thread.
+Whip finish and fish!